Whether you're visiting, setting up shop, or moving to our great state, this page should help familiarize you with the basics here in Oregon.

 Get a driver license

 New residents of Oregon are required to obtain a replacement for their out-of-state driver license 30 days of establishing residency.
 To obtain an Oregon driver license, visit your local DMV office.
-And while our friendly DMV staff are happy to see you, we know that no one likes to spend more time than necessary.
-Check the current DMV Wait Times before you leave home or the office to know what to expect.

 Once you have obtained a license, renewing it (and many driver-related services), is available online on DMV2U.